Human wave attack: Russian military

 During the Russian invasion of Ukraine starting in 2022, the Ukrainian military, Western media and prominent Russian milbloggers have reported that the Russian military uses human wave attacks to overcome Ukrainian defenses.

-During the battles of Bakhmut, Vuhledar, and Avdiivka, it was claimed that Russian Army regulars were sent into the battles using human wave tactics to capture the towns.
+During the battles of Bakhmut, Vuhledar, and Avdiivka, it was reported that Russian Army regulars were sent into the battles using human wave tactics to capture the towns.
 Wagner Group paramilitary units also used "human wave attacks" using convicts recruited from prisons to fight in Ukraine, including those in the Storm-Z and Storm-V units.
-It was also claimed that the Russian infantry sent in "human wave" attacks are poorly trained and equipped, with minimal or no mechanized or air support.
-Rear Admiral John Kirby, spokesperson for the U.S. National Security Council, claimed that Russia threw "masses of poorly trained soldiers right into the battlefield without proper equipment, and apparently without proper training and preparation."
-Russian troops have claimed that they were threatened with being shot by barrier troops if they retreated from attacks.
+It was also reported that the Russian infantry sent in "human wave" attacks are poorly trained and equipped, with minimal or no mechanized or air support.
+Rear Admiral John Kirby, spokesperson for the U.S. National Security Council, said that Russia threw "masses of poorly trained soldiers right into the battlefield without proper equipment, and apparently without proper training and preparation."
+Russian troops have said that they were threatened with being shot by barrier troops if they retreated from attacks.

 The term "meat grinder" has been used to describe these tactics used by Russia in attempts to wear down Ukrainian forces and expose their positions to Russian artillery.
 According to NATO and Western military officials, around 1,200 Russian soldiers were killed or wounded in Ukraine every day on average in May and June 2024, mainly due to the use of Soviet tactics and human wave attacks.
 These attacks have also been compared to the Imperial Japanese Army's banzai charges.

+In February 2026, the BBC released interviews with Russian soldiers who described their commanders sending waves of what Russian soldiers call "meat storms" at Ukrainian positions, with one of the soldiers describing an instance where 200 soldiers in his regiment were killed in three days.

+In May 2026, an article from The Telegraph said the use of the "meat grinder" strategy was being phased out in favour of using smaller, slow, concealed infiltration units that push through gaps in Ukrainian front-line positions and regroup behind Ukrainian lines.
+According to the Critical Threats Project, infiltration tactics have been more effective than the "meat grinder" tactics.